vercel/next.js/.github/actions/issue-validator/repro-link/invalid-link.md

 - If you provided a link to a private repository, please open a new issue with a link to a public repository.
 - If you provided a link to a repository but not in the correct section, please open a new issue with a link to a reproduction in the correct section.

+**In general, assume that we should not go through a lengthy onboarding process at your company code only to be able to verify an issue.**

 ### **My repository is private and cannot make it public**

 If you cannot make your repository public, you can create a new repository with the reproduction code.
 The most common use case we hear for not being able to comply with a public repository is that the repository contains sensitive information/company code.
 In most cases, this would not be a sufficient **minimal reproduction** anyway, as this codebase might contain a lot of unrelated parts that would make our investigation take longer.
 Strive for debugging your own code and remove anything unrelated to the issue.
 Common things to look out for: